L0Lock/GizmoTools/README.md

 ## To-do list

-- make it work outside of viewport.
-Right now you have to use is from the viewport to resize other editor's gizmo
+- ~~make it work outside of viewport.
+Right now you have to use is from the viewport to resize other editor's gizmo~~ Kind of one in 0.0.4!
+Not sure I can do better tho, but I'll keep investigating.

 - have the shortcuts settings in the addon's preferences